Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Introduction

 \item The latent coordinates of our LS model provide a novel measure of media bias which combines information from network data (e.g. \citealp{barbera2015birds}) and from a state-of-the-art text-based indicator (e.g. \citealp{gentzkow2015media,garz2020partisan});

 \item We endow the latent coordinates with Markov-Switching (MS) dynamics which allows for capturing polarization regimes over time.
-The choice of modeling regimes rather than trajectories of polarization is coherent with the literature on opinion formation (see \citealp{iyengar2012affect, tornberg2021modeling}).
-In addition, the MS is parsimonious and more easily scalable than other dynamic specifications.
+A similar approach has been adopted for change-point detection in the context of LS projection models (\citealp{Park2020}).
+The choice of modeling regimes rather than continuously varying levels of polarization is coherent with the literature on opinion formation (see \citealp{iyengar2012affect, tornberg2021modeling}).
+In addition, the MS model is parsimonious and more easily scalable than other dynamic specifications.

 \item We extend the results of \citet{rastelli2016properties} on statistical properties of LS models to weighted temporal networks with MS dynamics (MS-LS models) by obtaining closed-form expressions for the first and second moment of the strength distribution.
 Besides the theoretical relevance of the results, we show how such closed-form expressions can be used to assess the adequacy of the proposed model against other competing models (See Section \ref{subsec:dynamic_analysis}). \end{itemize}